philips-labs/siderite/README.md

 ## runner
 opens the payload file references by `PAYLOAD_FILE` environment and executes the command, mapping all output to stdout.
 This mode should be used as the `ENTRYPOINT` command in your Docker image

+## task and function

+The siderite binary also acts as the entrypoint / command for [hsdp_function](https://registry.terraform.io/providers/philips-software/hsdp/latest/docs/guides/functions) compatible Docker images.

 # example usage

 ## converting a CF Java8 app to an IronIO scheduled task